 Drainage.
 Some gardeners face the caliche layer -- a mineralized zone formed where groundwater bringing up solutes from below meets rainwater percolating down from above.
 Caliche is a natural form of concrete that can be completely impermeable to water, a layer that stops plant roots and prevents natural drainage.
 Where caliche is encountered you must either use only shallow-rooted plants, dig/chop through the caliche, or consider a different area for your garden.

-Another factor of drainage is concentrating water near plants -- where common practice in wetter climates is to plant on hilled-up earth to drain rainfall away, many high desert plants do better in depressions where the water is kept around their roots.
+Another factor of drainage is concentrating water near plants -- where common practice in wetter climates is to plant on hilled-up earth to drain rainfall away, many plants in the Albuquerque area might do better in depressions where the water is kept around their roots.

 Location.
 Even a small garden often has microclimates, areas with different conditions that affect plant growth.
 Things that affect microclimates are the amount of direct or reflected sunlight, windbreaks (or lack thereof), and "altitude" (lower areas or pockets collect cooler air).